mtlynch/mtlynch.io/_posts/2019-11-11-eliminate-distractions.md

   teaser: images/eliminate-distractions/ideal-facebook.jpg
   og_image: images/eliminate-distractions/ideal-facebook.jpg
 ---
-You open Gmail to write a message to your friend.
+You open Gmail to write a note to your friend.
 Before you begin, you notice that you've received six new messages.
 It pains you to leave emails unopened, so you read them immediately.
 Two hours later, you realize that you never wrote that note to your friend.

-This happened to me constantly.
-It wasn't just email.
-I'd look at my phone to check the time and realize I had 10 notifications to read.
-I'd open Facebook to look up someone's birthday and fall into a zombie state of scrolling through my News Feed.
+This happened to me constantly, and it wasn't just Gmail.
+I'd look at my phone to check the time and find myself mindlessly checking 10 notifications.
+I'd open Facebook to look up someone's birthday and fall into a zombie state scrolling through my News Feed.

 Instead of managing my apps, I allowed them to manage me.
-I developed a Pavlovian response to app notifications and was consuming their content mindlessly.
+I developed a Pavlovian response to app notifications and was consuming their content nonstop.

 This article is a collection of techniques that have helped me use email, social media, and other apps in more thoughtful, productive ways.
 Some are technical &mdash; tinkering with settings or installing helpful extensions.
 Others are adjustments to my habits and mindset that improved my relationship with social media.

 ## Decide what you want from social media

-If you asked me to list the useful benefits I get from Facebook, it would include things like:
+If you asked me to list Facebook's positive effects on my life, it would include things like:

 * Hearing about my friends' major life events, such as marriages or job changes
 * Seeing pictures of my friends as they raise their children
 * Remembering people's birthdays

-If you observed my *actual* use of Facebook, you'd notice me spending time on decidedly non-useful tasks, such as:
+If you observed my *actual* use of Facebook, you'd notice me spending time on decidedly non-positive activities, such as:

 * Engaging in heated political arguments
 * Reading glamourized, envy-baiting updates from distant acquaintances